Tell It Like It Is: Text-to-Speech (TTS)

 But whatever you think of the voices, the need to be able to synthesize the text of your ebook is always going to be vital to a segment of your readers, especially when human narration is not available.
 It’s also generally useful to the broader reading demographic, as I’ll return to.

 And the voice issues are a bit of a red herring.
 The real issue here is not how the voices sound but the mispronunciations the rendering engines make, and the frequency with which they often make them.
 The constant mispronunciation of words disrupts comprehension and ruins reading enjoyment, as it breaks the narrative flow and leaves the reader to guess what the engine was actually trying to speak.
-It doesn’t have to be this way, though; the errors occur because the mechanisms to enhance default synthetic renderings haven’t been made available ...
+It doesn’t have to be this way, though; the errors occur because the mechanisms to enhance default synthetic renderings haven’t been made available in ebooks, ...

 Get Accessible EPUB 3 now with the O’Reilly learning platform.